Ride by train with a former conductor into the night drinking scene along the JR Chuo Line.

 This is not simply about visiting bars.

-This experience brings you closer to how people in Tokyo move through the city at night by train, stopping casually for a drink along the way.
+This is a local night experience that brings you closer to how people in Tokyo move through the city by train at night and casually stop for a drink along the way.

-With Samurai Guide Sho, a former JR Chuo Line conductor who worked on trains for 22 years, travel comfortably from Shinjuku on a JR Chuo Line Green Car (premium seating) and escape beyond the crowded usual sightseeing areas.
+With Samurai Guide Sho, who served as a JR Chuo Line conductor for 22 years, travel from Shinjuku on a JR Chuo Line Green Car (premium seating) and step beyond the usual sightseeing spots.

 Meet at Suica Penguin Square, directly in front of JR Shinjuku Station’s New South Gate.
 Search “Suica Penguin Square” on Google Maps.
 The address is shown as Shibuya City, but it will take you to the correct meeting point.
 Your guide Sho will wear modern samurai attire and be easy to find.

 The tour begins at JR Shinjuku Station.
 Samurai Guide Sho, a former JR Chuo Line conductor who worked on trains for about 22 years until March 31, 2026, will guide you smoothly through the complex station and assist with purchasing Green Car tickets.
 The journey begins before you even arrive at the first bar.
-You will board the JR Chuo Line Green Car (premium seating) and travel west toward Kichijoji.
+You will board the JR Chuo Line Green Car (premium seating) and travel west along the JR Chuo Line.
 The evening train ride itself is an important part of the experience.
 As the scenery gradually changes outside the window, the journey builds anticipation for the Chuo Line night ahead.

 1st Stop: Chuo Line Drinking Alley The Chuo Line night begins in a retro drinking alley.
 In this narrow maze of small places, you will enjoy local-style food and a drink while stepping into a side of Tokyo that feels different from the usual sightseeing areas.
-Because the tour is limited to 4 guests, it is easier to enter smaller places that large groups may find difficult to visit.
+This is a private tour for up to 6 guests.
+Depending on the group size, crowd conditions, and venue availability that evening, Samurai Guide Sho carefully selects the best places for the day.
+The tour is guided in a way that lets you enjoy the Chuo Line night naturally.

 2nd Stop: Another Side of the Neighborhood Rather than staying in one place, the tour continues through the neighborhood.
 Depending on the night, Samurai Guide Sho may combine craft beer, sushi, small local drinking spots, or other selected places along the JR Chuo Line.
 As each stop changes, the food, drinks, atmosphere, and mood of the neighborhood also change little by little.